This simple Mexican Quinoa Salad can be enjoyed as a main dish, or it can be served alongside your favorite Tex-Mex entrees.

 For the most part, things have run smoothly in the kitchen with recipes and I have served meals, not science experiments, that are met with smiles at the table.
 But now I have three kids and that has changed everything.

 As a single mother working from home, I have to make a deliberate effort to accomplish the things on my daily to-do lists while making sure my children are always at the top of the priority list.

 Sometimes, getting to the grocery store doesn’t make it onto the schedule.
 When I haven’t been able to round up all the ingredients for specific recipes, I have, of necessity, learned to improvise.

-And that’s how this recipe, Sweet Potato Quinoa Salad, was born.
-At the end of a long week, I found myself an hour from dinner time, with only some of the ingredients for all of the recipes I wanted to make.
-But I had Quinoa, and I had Sweet Potatoes, and I was craving that Southwest Flavor.
+And that’s how this Mexican sweet potato quinoa salad recipe was born.
+At the end of a long week, I found myself an hour from dinnertime, with only some of the ingredients for all of the recipes I wanted to make.
+But I had quinoa, and I had sweet potatoes, and I was craving that Mexican flavor.

 I can’t tell you that I have completely recovered from my childhood kitchen trauma, but I can assure you that this delicious recipe is no science experiment.
 You will find it enjoyably edible!

 Mexican Quinoa Salad Ingredients

 To make this Mexican-style quinoa salad, you’ll need the following simple ingredients:

 - Black olives

 - Cherry tomatoes